joaolotjr/simple-snake-game-Javascript-Dio/README.md

 # simple-snake-game-Javascript-Dio
-Snake Game Build with JavaScript, available on the DIO (www.dio.me/)
+Snake Game Build with JavaScript, Available on the DIO (www.dio.me/)